Myzumi/Guild-Bot/README.md

+# Status
+The current Repo is most likely outdated but i plan to update it again to make it more stable and adding more stuff :)

 # Guild-Bot
 A Guild Bot for Hypixel Skyblock, Requires a Minecraft accaunt that is also in the guild and has /setrank permissions